Master of City & Metropolitan Planning

 The MCMP core focuses on a number of key competencies, including technical literacy; ethical inquiry; inclusive community engagement, ecological thinking, and physical planning and design.
 Students further develop these professional competencies in elective courses and a community-based planning workshop.
 The professional project is an opportunity for students to apply all of these planning and analytical skills to a practical planning issue in a real-world context.

-A committee of professors and planning practitioners score the final presentation for each professional project.
-The scores below represent the average score for the students who completed professional projects in spring of 2020:
+A committee (professors and planning practitioners) assesses the final presentation for each professional project.
+The scores below represent the average score for the students who completed professional projects in the spring of 2021:

 Core Values: 4.19